Hollywood Private Hospital: History

+2021 - Opening of the new Sylvia Perry Wing containing the Martin O’Meara, Lawrence McCarthy, and Arthur Bagot Wards.
+The Emergency Department also opened.

 Building

 The hospital contains four wings: the Anne Leach Wing, Marjorie Brislee Wing, Vivian Bullwinkel Wing and the Sylvia Perry Wing.

 All wards and units are named after Western Australians who were awarded the Victoria Cross and George Cross: